FedEx Cup: Playoff events

-For the Tour Championship, only the top 30 points leaders after the BMW Championship are eligible.
-If for any reason, a player among the top 30 does not compete in the Tour Championship, he will not be replaced.
+If an eligible player skips a playoff event, no alternates are added and the field is reduced accordingly.

 Playoff rewards

 As of 2022, the player with the most points after the Tour Championship wins the FedEx Cup itself and $18 million of a $75 million bonus fund.
 The runner-up gets $6.5 million, 3rd place $5 million, 4th place $4 million, 5th place $3 million, and so on down to $85,000 for 126th through 150th place.
-Beginning with the 2013 season, non-exempt players who finish 126th-150th in the FedEx Cup are given conditional PGA Tour status, but can attempt to improve their priority rankings through the Korn Ferry Tour Finals.
-Previously, conditional status was earned through the money list.
+Beginning with the 2013 season, non-exempt players who finish 126th-150th in the FedEx Cup are given conditional PGA Tour status, but can attempt to improve their status via qualifying school.

 In 2007, the money was placed into their tax-deferred retirement accounts, not given in cash.
 Players under 45 are not able to access any 2007 FedEx Cup bonuses (as opposed to prize money earned in the tournaments themselves) until turning 45.
 They can invest their bonus in any manner they choose, and once they turn 45, can choose to defer payment until they turn 60 or play in fewer than 15 PGA Tour events in a season.
 Once a player chooses to take payments from his fund, he will receive monthly checks for five years.

 Because of possible legislation affecting deferred retirement plans, in the wake of business stories that speculated that Tiger Woods could amass a $1 billion retirement fund if he won the FedEx Cup six more times, the PGA Tour announced a change to the payout system effective in 2008.
 The top 10 finishers now receive the bulk of their FedEx Cup bonuses in cash up front; for example, the 2008 FedEx Cup champion received $9 million up front and $1 million in his tax-deferred retirement account.
 FedEx Cup bonuses to finishers below the top 10 are still paid solely into the players' retirement accounts.